mstrperson/Processing-Sprite/lessons/teaching_philosophy.md

 Directness and care work together.
 I write and speak *to* a person.
 I am specific: "this claim needs evidence, and here is the kind of evidence that would support it" — not "this argument is weak."
 I hold the student's dignity while I hold the standard, because those two things are not in conflict.

-Feedback is a conversation, not a verdict.
-Grades are information, not judgments of worth.
+Feedback is a conversation.
+A grade is information about the work, and it says nothing about the worth of the person who did it.

 ### 5. Students deserve to see their own conditioning.